vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

 If at any point in time, a liquidity provider has insufficient capital in their general accounts to cover a transfer arising from a filled liquidity order, the network will utilise the liquidity commitment, held in the relevant bond account to cover the shortfall, applying the bond penalty factor (slashing the bond).

-As there is no market insurance pool, funds from bond slashing in the result of shortfall will be transferred to the global insurance pool for that asset.
+As there is no market insurance pool, funds from bond slashing in the result of shortfall will be transferred to the global network treasury for that asset.

 ## 6. Spot Liquidity Mechanisms